Residence permit: Applying for family reunification of foreign minors with a German parent

 Note:

-Additional fees may apply for the issuance of a residence permit in the form of an electronic residence permit, which can also be used as electronic proof of identity.
+Additional fees may apply for the issuance of a residence permit in the form of an electronic residence permit, which can also be used as an electronic form of identification.

 Forms, information sheets, links